 - 10. No development shall take place until a detailed design and associated management and maintenance plan of the surface water drainage for the site, in accordance with the principles outlined within: - a.
-William Saunders.
-January 2023.
-Drainage Statement.
-12213-WMS-30-XX-T-C-32101-S8-P2.
-Including any subsequent amendments or updates to those documents as approved by the Flood Risk Management Team; and - b.
+Revised Drainage Statement, Ref No: 12213-WMS-30-XX-T-C-32101-S8-P3, Date of Document: March 2023 "including any subsequent amendments or updates to those documents as approved by the Flood Risk Management Team; and b.
 DEFRA's Non-statutory technical standards for sustainable drainage systems (March 2015).